Hammam Saffarin: Architecture and operation

 As with some other hammams in the city, the Saffarin Hammam is situated next to a well or natural spring which provides some of its water and is built in a sloped area which made drainage easier.
 Like other hammams in the city, the hammam structure is not very prominent from the exterior, but is recognizable from the rooftops by its pierced domes which are characteristic of hammam architecture.
 From Place Seffarine it is marked only by a horseshoe arch entrance, from which a bent passage leads to the interior.

 The layout of the hammam is similar to that of most historic bathhouses in the city and was inherited from the Roman bathhouse model.
 The first room entered from the street, and the largest, was the undressing room (mashlah in Arabic or goulsa in the local Moroccan Arabic dialect), equivalent to the Roman apodyterium.
-The undressing room of the Saffarin Hammam distinguished itself by being more richly decorated than that of most Moroccan hammams.
+The reception room or changing room of the Saffarin Hammam distinguished itself by being more richly decorated than that of most Moroccan hammams.
 The chamber consists of a large square marked out by four columns, covered by a large high dome, which is set inside a large square whose corners are covered by four smaller much domes.
 The main dome and the arches of the chamber are decorated with carved stucco motifs, while the lower walls are covered in zellij tilework.
 The southwestern wall of the chamber features a wall fountain decorated with colourful geometric patterns in zellij, below which is a water basin.
 The chamber also includes seats and storage lockers around its perimeter.
 Near the entrance is also a reception area or desk where visitors can pay for services.
 Visitors were generally entitled to four or five buckets of water, and had to pay if they wanted more.